How to Spool a Baitcaster With Braid

 A spooling station is recommended for its ease of use and efficiency.
 Yet, not everyone has one.
 No worries!
 You can create a simple DIY alternative.
 Just use a pencil and a pair of shoes to hold the spool steady.
 Make sure the line comes off the spool the same way it will go onto the reel.
 This prevents line twists.

-Dive deeper into Reeling Tips by checking out this article.
+Curious about Reeling Tips?
+We've got more info in this linked article.
 What Size Reel for Catfish

 Step-by-step Spooling Process